-Table 12: Towamencin Largest Employers
+Table 12: Towamenc in Large st Employers

-Tubic IL.
-Towallicitoili E angest Employers

 North Penn School District 595

 Green Tweed 570

 Dock Woods Community 370

 Accupac Acquisitions 230

 SKF USA Inc. 225

 MArtech Medical 260

 Clemens Markets 112

 Roy Lomas Carpets 80

-To otal 2,442
+Total 2,442

 Montgomery County's employment is forecasted to increase 21.2% by 2030 while Towamencin's is forecasted to increase 73.8%.
 It is assumed that one of the reasons for such a high forecast is the anticipated development and redevelopment of properties in the Kulpsville Village area.